 If pamtotiff produces a grayscale TIFF image, this option has no effect.

-Before February 2001, pamtotiff always produced "minimum is black," because of a bug.
+Before Netpbm 9.11 (February 200)1, pamtotiff always produced "minimum is black," because of a bug.
 In either case, pamtotiff sets the photometric interpretation tag in the TIFF output according to which photometric is actually used.

 The -indexbits option is meaningful only for a colormapped (paletted) image.
 In this kind of image, the raster contains values which are indexes into a table of colors, with the indexes normally taking less space that the color description in the table. pamtotiff can generate indexes of 1, 2, 4, or 8 bits.
 By default, it will use 8, because many programs that interpret TIFF images can't handle any other width.